 Garages and Driveways

 Let me tell you a little story.
 One Saturday, my husband and I loaded up the kids for a leisurely drive around.
 This is something we did often to source our cars.
 Saturday is the best day, as the garage doors are open when people are doing yard work and washing their cars.
-As we drove by one garage, we caught sight of a chrome headlight sticking out of a tarp.
+As we drove by one garage, we caught sight of a chrome headlight sticking out from under a tarp.
 It had the potential to be our next bargain.

 My husband got out and started chatting with the man who was 20 years his senior.
 The man showed him the car and after a few minutes said, "I have a few more in the back yard if you want to see them."
-On the acre behind his house, he had several classic cars Over the years he bought them and parked them in his garden amongst his tomato and cucumber plants.
+On the acre behind his house, he had several classic cars.
+Over the years he bought them and parked them in his back garden among his tomato and cucumber plants.
 He had a love of the classics but no idea what he planned to do with them.